SebastianLuetticke/Roseking/README.md

 |   5   |         yes         | coding scheme 2 (350 inputs) | reward at the end of the game + reward for each move                                     |
 |   6   |         yes         | coding scheme 2 (350 inputs) | reward at the end of the game + reward for each move, limited to the interval \[-1, +1\] |

 As model 1 is not capable of executing only valid moves, it cannot be used to play a real game.
+If you want to train model 1, make sure that you comment out the test games.